dedpool-glitch/agpv-ai-consultant/docs/project_goals.md

 The current system is a PVMAPS solar-yield demo.
 It should collect or infer the inputs needed by PVMAPS, validate them, run the MATLAB PVMAPS simulator, and show the output in a farmer-readable interface.

 The current focus is not full agrivoltaic decision support yet.
-Crop-yield modeling, optimization, report generation, maps, and RAG over research papers are future extensions.
+Crop-yield modeling, true optimization, report generation, maps, and RAG over research papers are future extensions.

+The current experimental goal is to establish a reproducible baseline in which a general LLM proposes a PVMAPS configuration from location and climate context.
+This will later be compared with a research-paper/RAG-guided proposal.

 ## Mandatory Requirements